Published on February 21st, 2013 | by Guest Contributor0

 - Floor insulation can do wonders for your home and you can save around £60 per year.
 Likewise, loft insulation is ideal too, as 25% of the home’s heat is lost through your loft.

 - Certain appliances and strategies can do wonders to cut the amount of energy you use.
-Take the bathroom for example; by simply swapping your toilet for a dual-flush toilet, you can use 30% less water every single flush.
+Take the bathroom for example; by simply swapping your toilet for a dual-flush toilet, you can use 30% less water every single flush, the best flushing toilet is the least flushing toilet!

 - Solar energy technologies reduce the amount of heat and water used throughout the year, as well as earn you an income by generating excess units that can be sold back to the grid if your country has a Feed-in-Tariff scheme.
 A solar heating system can save you about 50% off your annual hot water bills.